glouton/a3_exile_occupation/readme.txt

 Added the option to set the maximum crew (crew count will be a random number between the max and min).
 The applies for all AI vehicles.

 Added a separate SC_VehicleClassToUseRare list of vehicles which spawn 10% of the time in place of the standard SC_VehicleClassToUse list.

-V26 is now the master release on github